 Additional baccalaureate degree(s) may be conferred subject to these provisions:

-- Students must complete at least 30 credit hours in residence at UALR, including courses completed previously at UALR, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.
+- Students must complete at least 30 credit hours in residence, including courses completed previously at UALR, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.

 - A different major must be completed for each additional baccalaureate degree.
 Courses completed within the previous degree(s) that satisfy requirements for additional major(s) may be accepted as satisfying major requirements for additional degree(s), subject to approval by the major department.

 - If not taken as a part of another baccalaureate degree, a course in United States history or government (HIST 2311, HIST 2312 or POLS 1310) must be completed, see “Policy 503.3 General Education Requirements for Baccalaureate and Associate Degrees – U.S. Traditions: United States History or Government Requirement.”
 However, other general education requirements are not applicable to additional baccalaureate degrees.